aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xlsm/_index.md

 ---
 title: Convert XLS to XLSM Java
 description: Convert XLS to XLSM Online for Free.
-Free Online XLS Converter.
-Convert XLS to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+Free Online XLS to XLSM Converter.
+Java XLS to XLSM.
+XLS to XLSM via Java.
 keywords: Convert XLS, XLS Converter, XLS to PDF, XLS to Word, XLS to PPT, XLS to Image
 ---